markolalovic/ml-citation-screening/README.md

 # longevity-research-exploration

+This repository contains scripts and notebooks in Python to explore a subset of [PubMed](https://pubmed.ncbi.nlm.nih.gov/) database using [pymed](https://pypi.org/project/pymed/) API.
+(I've also been playing around with the unofficial [API for Sci-hub](https://github.com/zaytoun/scihub.py).)

-Building a prototype of a simple tool to explore the latest research in aging, geroscience and longevity.
-As a start by keyword only.
+The idea is to develop this into a tool to support the effort of finding promising rejuvenation therapies, interventions or medications by exploring the latest research in aging, geroscience and longevity.
+One good example is: [Risk-Benefit Analysis](https://brain.forever-healthy.org/display/EN/Dasatinib+and+Quercetin+Senolytic+Therapy) done by [Forever Healthy Fundation](https://www.forever-healthy.org/rejuvenation-now.html).

-The idea is to build a tool to help users evaluate and differentiate between anti-aging interventions with promising results and those with questionable results, e.g. based on unreproducible findings or contradicting other findings.

-Data is a small subset of [PubMed](https://pubmed.ncbi.nlm.nih.gov/) database using [pymed](https://pypi.org/project/pymed/) API.
-You can find the demo: [here](https://observablehq.com/@markolalovic/exploring-research-papers-about-longevity).

-Ideas:

-* Expand the search terms to:
-    * interventions (e.g.: "calorie restriction")
-    * medications (e.g.: "metformin")
-    * biomarkers (e.g.: "DHEA-S")
-* Build a search query from questions (e.g.: "Does protein restriction slow aging?")
-* Build a list of interventions and try to evaluate each one using the database of papers
+You can find a live demo of the developing tool: [here](https://observablehq.com/@markolalovic/exploring-research-papers-about-longevity)

+TODO: Create features for evaluation based on:

+  * the amount and quality of the evidence,
+  * reproducibility, independent studies,
+  * conflicting studies or conflict of interest (funding),
+  * human or animal studies,
+  * methodological flaws, sample size.